-Elaine and her wonderful team helps keep Stockland Traralgon spotless, but she is also famous for her baking skills.
-“At Christmas, I make my own shortbreads and rumballs and present them in small gift bags for colleges, teachers and sporting coaches” say Elaine, “but my specialty is my Christmas pudding”.
+At first glance, Elaine, the fearless leader of the cleaning crew at Stockland Traralgon may not seem like a cook.
+But much to many local's surprise, her baking skills are second to none.
+“At Christmas, I make my own shortbreads and rumballs and present them in small gift bags for colleges, teachers and sporting coaches” explains Elaine.
+“But my specialty is my Christmas pudding”.
+Get all the details below!

 ½ hour prep, 2 hours cooking